sbhatti534602210/sbhatti534602210/README.md

 ### Hello 👋

-My bio: Researcher, data analyst, hopefully soon to be a coder through learning with Founders and Coders cohort 22.
+My bio: Researcher, data analyst, hopefully soon to be a software developer through learning with Founders and Coders cohort 22.

 ## My webpages so far